seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 Read-only streams are implemented by `ReadableStreamInterface`, which is also a readable side of duplex streams.

-A readable stream is used only to read data from the source (for example, you cannot write to a downloading file) in a continuous fashion.
+A readable stream is used only to read data from the source in a continuous fashion (for example, you cannot write to a downloading file).
 The source can be anything: a file on disk, a buffer in memory or even another stream.
-To create a readable stream:
+Use `ReadableResourceStream` class to create a readable stream:

 {% highlight php %}
 <?php

-use React\Stream\ReadableResourceStream;

 $loop = React\EventLoop\Factory::create();

-$stream = new ReadableResourceStream(fopen('index.php', 'r'), $loop);
+$stream = new \React\Stream\ReadableResourceStream(fopen('index.php', 'r'), $loop);
 {% endhighlight %}

 To create an instance `ReadableResourceStream` you need to pass to the constructor a valid resource opened in a *read mode* and an object, which implements `LoopInterface`.

 Readable streams are a great solution when you have to deal with large files and don't want to load them into the memory.
-For example, you have large log files and need programmatically gather some statistics from it.
+For example, you have large log files and need programmatically gather some statistics from them.
 So, instead of this:

 {% highlight php %}
 <?php